MinRegret/minregret.github.io/_posts/2024-06-04-spectral_transformers.md

 ## Spectral Filtering

 A notable deviation from the standard theory of linear dynamical systems that allows efficient learning in the presence of arbitrarily long memory is the technique of [spectral filtering](https://arxiv.org/abs/1711.00946).
 The idea is to project the sequence of inputs to a small subspace that is constructed using a special structure of discrete linear dynamical systems, where successive powers of the system matrix appear in the impulse response function.
 We can then represent the output as a linear combination of *spectral filters* which are sequence-length sized vectors that given the target sequence length can be computed offline.
 These spectral-filters are the eigenvectors of a special matrix constructed as the average of outer products of the discrete impulse-response functions.
 The structure of this matrix implies that it has a very concentrated spectrum, and very few filters suffice to accurately reproduce *any* signal.
-The magical mathematical fact is explained in [this paper](https://arxiv.org/abs/1711.00946), and the filters themselves are depicted here
+This magical mathematical fact is explained in the next section, the filters themselves are depicted here

 {% assign image = "filterbank.PNG" %}
 {% include center-image.html %}